Ron-Gustafsson/wordpress-woocommerce-training/README.md

 - **LocalWP**: Set up the development environment and launched the sites.
 - **WordPress (WP)**: Basic installation, configuration, and building the site structure.
 - **WooCommerce (WC)**: Installed the plugin, configured the settings, and added the store with products.
-- **Blocksy**: A very popular and customizable theme that made the site look modern.
+- **Blocksy**: A popular and flexible base theme, which I customized by building the site structure, layout, and color palette by hand.
 - **Elementor**: A page builder used to create more visually appealing blocks and pages.
 - **All-in-One WP Migration and Backup**: A tool for backing up and transferring the site.
 - **Yoast SEO**: A plugin for practicing the basics of search engine optimization.